articulate/authentic-rb/README.md

 There are two basic entry points for validation. `ensure_valid` and `valid`. `valid` basically wraps `ensure_valid`, catches any errors it raises, and returns a simple boolean for those that prefer that idiom.
 Here are some examples of both:

+***Note**: JWKs are cached in memory at the instance level.
+Instantiating a new instance of `Authentic::Validator` will result in a cold cache, resulting in two HTTP requests to get OIDC config then subsequently the issuer's JWKs.
+Generally it is best to instantiate this at the Application level thus making use of the JWK cache.*

 ```ruby
 require 'authentic'